SoloChe/Medical_QA_RAG/README.md

 [05/19/2025 update]: Finished the RAG pipeline v2. run `demo.py` for demo.

 [05/20/2025 update]: Finished the evaluation script for the RAG pipeline v2.
-The current acc. on MedQA is 0.39.
+The current acc. on MedQA is 0.39 (corpus: textbooks, LLM: `mistralai/Mistral-7B-Instruct-v0.2`)

-[05/20/2025 update]: Finished `ranker` to re-rank the retrieved docs.
+[05/22/2025 update]: Finished `ranker` and `problem parser` for retriever.

-[Next]: Working on self-correct loop.
+[Next]: Working on question decomposition and self-correct loop.
 Will add ReAct and tool use in the future.

 ## Agent Pipeline
 1. Retriever Model: FAISS+BioBERT+Ranker